elastisys/terms/terms-of-service.md

 Terms of payment are thirty (30) days from the date of invoice.
 The minimum billing period for any Service instance is one month.
 Change Orders that modify the cost of a Service Instance have a billing granularity of one day.
+Nodes which are provisioned with Autoscaling have a billing granularity of one hour.

 The Service Fee for any agreed Professional Services shall be invoiced by Elastisys on a monthly basis in arrears.
 Terms of payment are thirty (30) days from the date of invoice.